-If you believe you are developing a performance injury, please let your studio instructor or ensemble director know.
-There are resources and services available on campus to help you.
+If you believe you are developing a performance injury, please confer with your studio instructor and ensemble director(s).
+Please also take advantage of resources and services available on campus to help you.

 Appointments can be made with Counseling, Health, and Wellness Services (CHWS, located on the second floor of the Wheelock Student Center) online, or by calling 253.879.1555.
 You also may need to make an appointment through the School of Physical Therapy (located on the first floor of Weyerhaeuser Hall, (253)879-3180); referrals are not required.

 Follow this link for a list of resources for physical therapy clinics that specialize in treating musicians in the Seattle/Tacoma area.

 The Musician's Health website is an excellent resource that encompasses Musician’s health, providing information on health problems seen in musicians, self-care for the musician, nutritional issues, stretches and exercises and more.

 More links on General Musician's Health:

 Basic Information on Hearing Health: This site was created by NASM and PAMA as an in-depth resource regarding Musician’s Hearing Health.
 It covers facts, basic information, information on protection of hearing, and recommendations for faculty and staff in Schools of Music.

 Protecting Your Vocal Health: Student Information Sheet: This resource created by NASM and PAMA gives basic information and helpful tips for vocalists.